saurabhkkk/AWS/Day3/part1.md

 14]:wq!=Force to quit forcefully

-15]Help cmdname-&gt; gives all the info about commands
+15]Help cmdname-\&gt; gives all the info about commands